Saga-Infographics/Dayahang-Rai/README.md

 ## License & credits

-This repository contains the source code for a personal portfolio.
+This repository contains the source code for Dayahang Rai's personal portfolio website.
 Content (text and images) belongs to Dayahang Rai (as provided).
 The codebase uses open-source libraries; check `package.json` for dependency licenses.

+**About Dayahang Rai:**
+Award-winning Nepali actor, director, and playwright known for transformative performances in film and theatre.
+For more information, visit his official website or follow him on social media.

 ---